 5. Blocks Quilt App

 Blocks quilt app is a newer, community-geared app that I expect to become more popular over time.
-(Right now, it’s only on the Google Play store, but this could change at any time.)
+(Right now, it’s only on the Google Play store, but this could change anytime.)

 Each week, the app presents the week’s block (and a handful of other blocks).